kennguyengk/LanguageProject213/README.md

 Language project
 ========

-a website where user can make friend and share the interests in languages
+A web application where user can make friend and share the interests in language

 Features
 --------

 - Register as student
-- Resgiter as teacher
+- Register as teacher
 - Search for language partners
 - Search for tutors
 - Teaching online